Softvelum/paywall-code-samples-wmsauth/README.md

 Please read Paywall section of WMSPanel website for details: https://wmspanel.com/paywall

+"pay-per-view" directory has reference code, requests and responses for pay-per-view feature set described in respective articles for Nimble Streamer and Wowza.

-Current sample code snippets are provided for quick and seamless integration of hot-linking protection.
+The following sample code snippets are provided for quick and seamless integration of hot-linking protection.
 The repository directories have the code as described below.

-"pay-per-view" has reference code, requests and responses for pay-per-view feature set described in respective articles for Nimble Streamer and Wowza.

 "CSharp" contains C# snippet.